 We use various other terms in our data protection information in accordance with the GDPR, including such terms as processing, restriction of processing, profiling, pseudonymisation, controller, processor, recipient, third party, consent, supervisory authority, and international organisation.
 Art.
 4 GDPR provides the corresponding definitions for these terms.

 1. Who is responsible for data processing and whom can I contact?

-The responsible instance is:
+The data controller is: